PANIC MONSTER DOESN'T LIVE HERE ANYMORE!

 you'll experience total loss of control and humiliation, in the

 midst of a panic attack.
-But in truth, since virtually all
+Truth is, since virtually all

-unfavorable feelings have been repressed during your life, you're
+unfavorable feelings have been suppressed during your lifetime,

-Tragically, if you've never had opportunity to learn how
+The tragic outcome is, if you've never had opportunity to learn

-to deal with your feelings, your feelings will deal with
+how to deal with your feelings, your feelings will

 attacks can keep us trapped in loveless, passionless relationships.